ameyafadnavis/Ameya/README.md

 # Ameya
-#This is my first reository
+#This is my first repository